jaikaushik-mru/python/README.md

 Table of contents

-Lab - 1 (Undeerstanding Jupyter IDE for creating and executing a python program)
+Lab - 1 (Understanding Jupyter IDE for creating and executing a python program) Basics of python 1